rbpduffy1/data-resources/text-analysis/Python/README.md

 ### Data source

-1. Download [the data](https://github.com/DecodedCo/data-resources/raw/master/datasets/apple_tweets.zip) as a zip file
+1. Download [the data](https://github.com/DecodedCo/data-resources/raw/master/datasets/text_analysis_workshop_data.zip) as a zip file
-2. Unzip the file to your desired location
+2. Unzip the file and move it to the same location as you normally run notebooks from

 ### Libraries